rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

    docker network create -d macvlan --subnet=192.168.178.0/24 --ip-range=192.168.178.58/32 --gateway=192.168.178.1 -o parent=eth0 adguard-home

-The value for *--subnet* must be changed to the ip range of your local network.
-Values like these are examples: 192.168.1.0/24, 192.168.100.0/24, etc.

 In this example, the *--ip-range* value is the single IP address: *192.168.178.58*.
-Please choose an unused IP address in your local *--ip-range*.
-If you are using a DHCP server either reserve this address permanently or choose an address outside the DHCP server range.
+Please select an unused IP address in your local *--ip-range*.
+If you use a DHCP server either reserve this address permanently or choose an address outside the DHCP server range.

-The value for *--gateway* has to be set to the IP-Adress of your gateway of your local network.
+The value for *-gateway* must be set to the IP address of the gateway of your local network.

-The value for *parent* has to be set to the name of your network.
-Found under *System* > *Network*.
+The value for *-parent* must be set to the name of your network.
+This can be found under *System* > *Network*.
 The default and expected value is *eth0*.

-The last entry of the command *adguard-home* has to be kept the same.
-This is fixed in the Rock-on configuration.
+The last entry of the *adguard-home* command must be kept the same.
+This network name is set in the rock-on configuration.

 We are now ready to start the installation of the AdGuard Home rock-on.
-Click the *Install* button next to the **AdGuard Home** listing on the *Rock-ons* page.
+Click on the *Install button next to the **AdGuard Home** listing on the *Rock-ons* page. page.

 .. _adguard_home_shares: